 - Poorly written emails with spelling and/ or grammatical errors.

-- Emails linking to company websites that are different to the company’s real web address.
+- Emails linking to company websites that are different from the company’s real web address.
 For example, our website is www.shellenergy.co.uk and a scam email may provide a web address that looks like ours: www.shellenergycustomers.com or www.customeraccounts.com/shell-energy.

 How to check that a Shell Energy email is genuine

-We’ll email you for a number of reasons, for example to notify you that your bill is ready to view, to confirm a change in payments, or to promote our products.
+We’ll email you for a number of reasons, for example, to notify you that your bill is ready to view, to confirm a change in payments, or to promote our products.

-There’s a few things to be aware of when you open an email from us:
+There are a few things to be aware of when you open an email from us: